Skip to content

 Traditional Owner cultural values and uses

-Melbourne Water is working with the Registered Aboriginal Parties within the Maribyrnong system — the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation and the Bunurong Land Council Aboriginal Corporation — to develop overarching partnership agreements to frame relations and obligations between them to strengthen relationships and increase Traditional Owners’ involvement in the planning and delivery of water for the environment.
-The intent is for Traditional Owners to be active partners in the planning, delivery and monitoring of all works and deliveries of water for the environment associated with Mirrangbamurn (Maribyrnong River), including the environmental watering program.
+Melbourne Water is working with the Registered Aboriginal Parties within the Maribyrnong system — the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation and the Bunurong Land Council Aboriginal Corporation — to strengthen relationships and increase Traditional Owner involvement in the planning and delivery of water for the environment.

 Social, recreational and economic values and uses